ubinux/dnf-plugin-tui/README.md

 # 1. Introduction
 ***
-Dandified Yum (DNF) is the next upcoming major version of [Yum](http://yum.baseurl.org/).
-It does package management using [RPM](http://rpm.org/), [libsolv](https://github.com/openSUSE/libsolv) and [hawkey](https://github.com/rpm-software-management/hawkey) libraries.
-For metadata handling and package downloads it utilizes [librepo](https://github.com/tojaj/librepo).
-To process and effectively handle the comps data it uses [libcomps](https://github.com/midnightercz/libcomps).

-From yocto2.3, rpm5 and smart are replaced by rpm4 and dnf.
-And this README is for yocto 2.6+.
+dnf tui plugin to use with [DNF package manager](https://github.com/rpm-software-management/dnf) in [yocto project](https://www.yoctoproject.org/).

 # 2. Overview
 ***
-Since existing dnf can not be used on cross environment(e.g. a x86 PC with Linux), we developed dnf tui plugin.
+Since existing dnf can not be used on cross environment(e.g. a x86 PC with Linux), we developed dnf tui plugin and include it in toolchain of yocto to make dnf work on host.
 The following functions have been developed.
   1. Add new command dnf tui --init to make dnf to work on host
-  2. Dnf TUI functions
+  2. Text-based user interface for dnf
   3. Manage SPDX files
   4. Manage SRPM files

 Now, dnf can be used both on host and target(e.g. an arm board) environment.
+This README is for yocto 2.6+.

 # 3. Usage of dnf tui plugin